DHTMLX/docs-todolist/docs/api/methods/unchecktask_method.md

 // mark the specified task as uncompleted list.uncheckTask({
     id: "1.1.1",
-    manual: true // 'true' - ignores the value of the "behavior" attribute of the "selectable" parameter of the "taskShape" property
+    manual: true // 'true' - ignores the value of the "behavior" attribute of the "completed" parameter of the "taskShape" property
 });
 ~~~